 Where can you trout fish in Maine?

-You can fish for native brook trout all over the state of Maine, but the highest numbers of wild brook trout are in the highlands in the state’s interior.
+You can fish for native brook trout all over the state of Maine, but the highest numbers of native brook trout are in the highlands in the state’s interior.

 When can you open water fish in Maine?